Description: Working Title

 - Management experience, especially demonstrated background supervising and coordinating the work of other professional level colleagues, as well as administrative staff.

-- Ability to handle a large number of fundraising and alumni relations activities simultaneously with creativity and independence.
+- Ability to handle a fundraising and stewardship activities simultaneously with creativity and independence.

 - Ability to manage time and priorities to respond to and meet deadlines, and adaptable to changing priorities.
 Outstanding organizational and analytical skills.